“Demonetisation queues” by Scott Edmunds, CC BY 2.0

-What is income tax and who has to pay it?
+What is income [[tax::Money paid by people to the government for public services.]] and who has to pay it

 Every person who makes more money than a certain amount has to pay tax in India.
 One of the many types of taxes is income tax.
 Income tax is the amount of tax a person pays depending on how much money they earn.

 Demonetisation is a process that the government uses to check whether people have paid the correct amount of income tax.
-It is illegal to pay less than the correct amount of income tax.
+It is [[illegal::Something that is not legal or not allowed.]] to pay less than the correct amount of income tax

 What happens during a demonetisation?